 - Activities from previous academic years will not be accepted.

 - Activities linked directly or indirectly to academic credit are not accepted.

 - Example: an academic project or event that requires participation of volunteers for it to be successful.
 The student organizer and the volunteers cannot get LEAP recognition given that such activity, project or event is for academic credit.

 - Volunteer work outside the Lennoxville or Sherbrooke communities or international volunteer work.

 - Activities that cannot be validated.

-For the complete activities listing, log in and choose LEAP Activities from the menu.
+For the complete activities listing, log in to the LEAP portal.